'Crisis level' of B.C. renters spending more than half their income on rent and utilities

 Housing advocates say the latest data shows a collective failure of rental housing investments over the last quarter century.

-“The hundreds of thousands of renters struggling to get by in today’s crushing rental markets expect all levels of government and industry stakeholders to work together to solve this crisis,” said Jill Atkey, CEO of the BC Non-Profit Housing Association.
+“The hundreds of thousands of renters struggling to get by in today’s crushing rental markets expect all levels of government and industry stakeholders to work together to solve this crisis,” said Atkey.

 In April, the province released its so-called Homes for People plan, including a $4-billion investment over three years and $12 billion over a decade.